 Have there been any particular moments with your students that really stood out to you?

 Pam: I really love seeing how my students interact with our son, Gabriel, when he visits me in my classroom.
 The students are caring, better behaved, and totally accepting of him.
 They will just get on the floor and play, and I really love that.
 It shows that they have such big hearts, and they are so loving and family-oriented.
 Even the toughest student I have in my class, I know he’s just putting on the tough-guy act, but deep down he’s a big kid, and I see that when he plays with Gabriel.
 So, that has been a really heart warming experience for me.

 I’ve also had a student who hadn’t been coming to school for several years.
 This student finally came back into the classroom because of some positive influences in his life.
 He has been 110 percent focused.
 Since he’s come back to school, he’s already won two awards.
 In the previous years, he must have had some really good teachers and he probably really loved school, but for other reasons, unknown to me, he was not able to attend Grades 5, 6 and 7.
 After getting through the first few weeks, which was understandably pretty tough, he now he doesn’t want to leave the classroom at the end of the day!
 And thinking about this, just makes it all worthwhile.

 Interested in teaching in a northern First Nation?
-Apply now for the 2020/2021 school year.
+Apply now.